 Daniel defines his future

-Not letting vision loss define his life, Daniel is helping CERA researchers unravel the genetic puzzle of inherited retinal disease.
+Daniel is not letting vision loss define his life and is helping CERA researchers unravel the genetic puzzle of inherited retinal disease.

 When he was a kid, Daniel’s vision didn’t bother him too much.

 “At first, my teachers thought I was just avoiding work when I couldn’t see the whiteboard,” Daniel recounts.